ric9176/richard-and-natasha/content/projects/venu/index.md

 ---
 title: "The Big Day"
 client: "The Big Day"
-subtitle: "What to expect on the 20th of October 2018"
+subtitle: "What to expect at the wedding"
 cover: "./palacio.jpg"
 position: 3
 ---